sebhoof/snax/README.md

   <img width="800" height="340" src="results/sn1987a_alp_limits_web.png">
 </p>

-The figures above shows the 95% exclusion limit on the ALP-photon coupling obtained from using our updated likelihood in ref. [[2]](#update).
+Limits on the ALP-photon coupling (at 95% CL) obtained from using our updated likelihood in ref. [[2]](#update).
+The left panel shows the limit from ALP conversions in the Galactic magnetic field, while the right panel shows the limit arising from ALP decays.

 ## The code